Creating the building blocks for the hydrogen economy

 Isondo is establishing an industrial scale, high-tech, fuel cell and electrolyser component manufacturing facility within the OR Tambo Special Economic Zone (SEZ) adjacent to Africa’s busiest airport in Johannesburg, South Africa.

 This facility has been designed to incorporate cutting-edge cleanroom and production environments that will house manufacturing, materials preparation and R&D activities.
-The facility will start production in mid-2021.
+The facility will start production in early-2024.

 The plant is designed to manufacture, at an industrial scale, PGM-containing membrane electrode assemblies (MEAs) for the global and local automotive, aeromotive, stationary power and hydrogen generation technology supply chains.
 Furthermore, Isondo will develop and manufacture the PGM-containing catalyst utilising a custom-made state-of-art manufacturing plant.